islomar/vnstat-dashboard-dockerized/README.md

 vnstat-dashboard is a web application (based on PHP and Apache) which shows the **network monitoring** results taken by `vnstat` (by hour, day, month...).

-I have opened a pull request to the vnstat-dashboard repository (https://github.com/alexandermarston/vnstat-dashboard/pull/9), but while it's accepted (or in cas it is not) I have created this repo.
+I have opened a pull request to the vnstat-dashboard repository (https://github.com/alexandermarston/vnstat-dashboard/pull/9); I have created this repo while it's accepted (or in case it is not).

 Any pull request or constructive feedback is welcome :-)